Nike’s best cross training shoe for 2018 – the Nike Metcon 4 – is now available online via Rogue Fitness.

 Some more features – the hard plastic low-profile heel clip helps ensure stability as well.
 And the uppers are a mesh like material that provide good breathability.

-OK, so the Metcon 3 sounds pretty good.
+OK, so the Metcon 4 sounds pretty good.
 But they are definitely not running shoes.
 And most people that use them indicate they’ll get the job done for sprints and short runs – but shouldn’t be used for anything much over 400 meters or so.
-It should be noted that last year Nike also released the DSX Flyknit model of the shoe – which is lighter and perhaps a little better suited to distance running.
+It should be noted that last year Nike also released the Nike DSX Flyknit 2 model of the shoe – which is lighter, has more midsole cushion, and is better suited to distance running.
 I haven’t tried them.
 But again, these are not running shoes.

-So, that’s what made the Metcon 3 special.
-We’re going to switch gears now and talk about what Nike has improved upon in the new model – the Nike Metcon 4.
+So, that’s how Nike carried over all the great parts of the Nike Metcon 3 – to create the Nike Metcon 4.
+We’re going to switch gears now and talk about what Nike has improved upon in the new model.

 Nike Metcon 4 – The Next Generation of Nike Cross Training Shoe